anywhereinfo/apistyle-guide/Current Auth Flows-675863003175.md

 There are 4 possible authentication mechanisms currently supported for External API integration.

-note

-There appear to be additional legacy flows in place

 There appear to be additional legacy flows in place

 1. App Key and Digest authentication.
 (Note: This method is currently listed as deprecated and is in the process of being retired by the API application teams).